saulshanabrook/jupyterlab-accessibility/README.md

 ## 🔥 JupyterLab Accessibility

-### What is accessibility?
-* Accessibility is about designing for users with diverse needs.
+Accessibility is about designing for users with diverse needs.
 This includes visual (low vision, blindness, or color blindness), deaf/hard of hearing, physical, motor and general disabilities.
 Recommendations are based on the Web Content Accessibility Guidelines, or WCAG.
 Check out this [website](https://www.a11yproject.com/) to learn more and watch this 16 minute [webinar](https://mawconsultingllc.com/webinars/webinar-intro-to-accessibility/). ♿️

 ## 😎 Meetings